mrsilver76/listporter/README.md

 * 💻 Runs on Windows 10 & 11, Linux (x64, ARM64, ARM32) and macOS (Intel & Apple Silicon).
 * 📂 Imports standard or extended M3U audio playlists to Plex.
 * 🌐 Works with any Plex server platform (Windows, Linux, NAS, macOS) via the Plex API.
+* ⏳ Triggers a Plex library update/scan before import to include new tracks.
 * ✅ Skips importing playlists that haven’t changed.
-* 🪞 Mirrors Plex playlists to match imported M3U files (optional)
+* 🪞 Mirrors Plex playlists to match imported M3U files.
 * 🎯 Fuzzy matching logic (using last three path parts) to improve playlist-to-Plex matching.
-* 🔁 Force playlist paths to use / or \ to match your Plex server’s file format (optional)
+* 🔁 Force playlist paths to use `/` or `\` to match your Plex server’s file format.
-* 🛠️ Rewrite playlist paths using find & replace rules to match your Plex library (optional)
+* 🛠️ Rewrite playlist paths using find & replace rules to match your Plex library.
-* 🧭 Prepend a base path to support relative paths in playlists (optional)
+* 🧭 Prepend a base path to support relative paths in playlists.
-* 🧹 Deletes all Plex playlists before import (optional)
+* 🧹 Deletes all Plex playlists before import.
 * 🔗 Preserves playlist IDs to maintain compatibility with external players (e.g. Sonos)
-* 📘 Logs activity to timestamped text files
+* 📘 Logs activity to timestamped text files.

 ## 📦 Download